pigimonaco/EuclidMocksPipeline/README.md

 * extractGalaxyCatalogFromMaster.py [input file]: extracts a galaxy catalog from a master catalog by applying the standard flux limit, according to the model.
-Run it separately for each model.
+It must be run separately for each model.

 ## Stripped-Down HOD from master:

 * createSmoothHOD.py [input file]: based on a master file, it measures the HOD curves and smooths them in redshift.
+It should be run on the full octant, there is no reason to run it many times for a specified model.

+## Galaxy catalog created from master DM halos using SDHOD

-* createSDHOD_Catalog.py [input file]: it creates a galaxy catalog by populating the halos of the master catalog with galaxies, using the SDHOD.
+* createSDHODCatalog.py [input file]: it creates a galaxy catalog by populating the halos of the master catalog with galaxies, using the SDHOD, including standard recipes to distribute satellites in halos.

+## Galaxy catalog created from pinocchio light cones using SDHOD

+* createSDHODfromPinocchio.py [input file] [first run] [last run]: it creates a set of galaxy catalog by populating the halos of pinocchio light cones with galaxies, using the SDHOD, including standard recipes to distribute satellites in halos.
+A calibration of halo masses is applied, to match them to the Flagship catalog either in abundance or in clustering amplitude.

 ## Random catalog

+* dndz.py [input file]: given a galaxy catalog, it measures the number density of its galaxies (number of galaxies brighter than the flux limit in each redshift interval as a function of redshift).
+This is needed to create the random catalog.
+It also provides number densities smoothed in redshift.
+It accepts application of a selection as an option, though the random catalog will typically be created with the dndz of the unselected data catalog.

 * createRandom.py [input file]: it creates a random for the galaxy catalog, with abundace alpha times the data catalog, alpha as